tomkdefra/collaborate-with-git/README.md

 Welcome to our "Exquisite Corpse" style collaborative story writing game using Git!
 In this activity, each participant will add to a story with a hint left in the commit message, maintaining the element of surprise.

 To avoid participants prematurely seeing the story file and ruining their surprise, we will use the echo command in a Git Bash terminal to add our lines to the story.
 The -e flag enables interpretation of backslash escapes, so at the end of our addition we can add a \n newline character to keep our story formatting nice and tidy.
+The >> operator appends the new addition to the file.

 ## Workflow